OGGM/oggm.github.io/_posts/2021-04-27-ige-tutorial.md

 #### Who?

-Anybody from IGE interested in OGGM and glacier modelling in general!
+Anybody from the IGE interested in OGGM and glacier modelling in general!
 The first part (presentation) will be very general and tailored for a general audience of glaciologists and glacier modellers.
 The second part (tutorials) is for the curious and interested alike, who would like to see how OGGM is built and run it themselves "on the cloud".